Plasma polymerization: Monomers

 As can be seen in the monomer table, many simple monomers are readily polymerized by this method, but most must be smaller ionizable species because they have to be able to go into the plasma state.
-Though monomers with multiple bonds polymerize readily, it is not a necessary requirement, as ethane, silicones and many others polymerize also.
+Though monomers with multiple bonds polymerize readily, it is not a requirement, as ethane, silicones and many others polymerize also.

-There are also other stipulations that exist.
+Other stipulations exist.
 Yasuda et al. studied 28 monomers and found that those containing aromatic groups, silicon, olefinic group or nitrogen (NH, NH2, CN) were readily polymerizable, while those containing oxygen, halides, aliphatic hydrocarbons and cyclic hydrocarbons were decomposed more readily.
 The latter compounds have more ablation or side reactions present, which inhibit stable polymer formation.
 It is also possible to incorporate N2, H2O, and CO into copolymers of styrene.

-Plasma polymers can be thought of as a type of graft polymers since they are grown off of a substrate.
+Plasma polymers can be thought of as a type of graft polymer since they are grown off of a substrate.
 These polymers are known to form nearly uniform surface deposition, which is one of their desirable properties.
 Polymers formed from this process often cross-link and form branches due to the multiple propagating species present in the plasma.
 This often leads to very insoluble polymers, which gives an advantage to this process, since hyperbranched polymers can be deposited directly without solvent.

 Polymers

 Common polymers include: polythiophene, polyhexafluoropropylene, polytetramethyltin, polyhexamethyldisiloxane, polytetramethyldisiloxane, polypyridine, polyfuran, and poly-2-methyloxazoline.

-The following are listed in order of decreasing rate of polymerization: polystyrene, polymethyl styrene, polycyclopentadiene, polyacrylate, polyethyl acrylate, polymethyl methacrylate, polyvinyl acetate, polyisoprene, polyisobutene, and polyethylene.
+The following are listed in order of decreasing rate of polymerization: polystyrene, polymethyl styrene, polycyclopentadiene, polyacrylate, polymethyl acrylate, polymethyl methacrylate, polyvinyl acetate, polyisoprene, polyisobutene, and polyethylene.

 Nearly all polymers created by this method have excellent appearance, are clear, and are significantly cross-linked.
 Linear polymers are not formed readily by plasma polymerization methods based on propagating species.
 Many other polymers could be formed by this method.